 When a person is wrongfully terminated in violation of the California Labor Code, a remedy can sometimes include reinstatement.
 This is the restoration of your position after a wrongful termination.
-It can be granted as a result of a pretrial settlement, a preliminary injunction, or a final judgment.
+It can be granted as a result of

 California law protects employees when they believe they have been retaliated against or wrongfully terminated from their position at a company.
 If an employer violates California Labor Codes, each employee possesses important rights that should be enforced.

 Below, our California labor and employment law attorneys address frequently asked questions about California Labor Code violations and reinstatement after wrongful termination:

 - 1. What is the California Labor Code?

 - 3. When is reinstatement required by law?